digital chromogenic printing

 Colourgenics is proud to be one of the only remaining printmakers in Toronto offering digital chromogenic prints - the go-to imaging platform for discerning photographers who prize the continuous tone, dot-free natural look of a real photograph.

-We use a large selection of chromogenic media - predominantly of the Fujicolor Crystal Archive family - in a variety of finishes (semi-matte, glossy, and luster) and sizes ranging from 12”x18” to 48”x120”.
+We use a curated selection of chromogenic media - predominantly of the Fujicolor Crystal Archive family - in a variety of finishes (semi-matte, glossy, and luster) and sizes ranging from 12”x18” to 48”x120”.
 Our printer is a laser-based LightJet, which produces prints with a higher D-Max, improved sharpness, and overall better image quality over LED-based systems.

 Our sophisticated workflow includes in-house colour & printer profiles and calibration to maintain control and consistency across all media, and we offer multiple proofing options - including test strips to show detail-at-size for large prints - to ensure you receive exceptional, gallery-quality prints every time.